mjoblin/netdumplings/README.md

 # netdumplings

-netdumplings is a framework for distributed network packet sniffing.
+A framework for distributed network packet sniffing and processing.

 See the [documentation](https://netdumplings.readthedocs.org) for more details, and the [netmomo](https://github.com/mjoblin/netmomo) and